TheNoob51/SanchiAR/README.md

-# Stupa - AR QR Code Application
+# SanchiAR - AR QR Code Application

 ## 1\.
 Project Overview
 **Stupa** is an augmented reality (AR) application designed to demonstrate real-time object placement by scanning a QR code.
 Users can scan a designated QR code with their mobile device, and the application will place a virtual 3D model (a "Stupa") into their real-world environment, anchored to the position of the code.